Buckeyefirearms.org: Top 10 News Items of 2018

 An article documenting a refusal by our current Governor-elect - Mike DeWine - to join the gun control frenzy during his campaign also made the Top 10.

-In addition to being used as a frequent source by news outlets across the state, Buckeye Firearms Association spokespersons also appeared on regional, national and international news outlets including the Agence France-Presse, Associated Press, BBC News, BBC Radio, CBS Los Angeles, Fox News,Miami Herald, Pittsburg Tribune-Review, Politifact.com, MSBNC, MSN.com, MotherJones.com, National Public Radio, NBC News, New England Public Radio, New York Daily News, NewsMax.com, PoliceOne.com, RealClearPolitics.com, Tampa Bay Times, TheEconomist.com, TheHill.com, TheNation.com, TheNewAmerican.com, The New York Times, The Sean Hannity Show,The Washington Times, The Washington Post, The Wall Street Journal, Vice.com, Yahoo.com.
+In addition to being used as a frequent source by news outlets across the state, Buckeye Firearms Association spokespersons also appeared on regional, national and international news outlets including the Agence France-Presse, Associated Press, BBC News, BBC Radio, CBS Los Angeles, Fox News,Miami Herald, Pittsburg Tribune-Review, Politifact.com, MSBNC, MSN.com, MotherJones.com, National Public Radio, NBC News, New England Public Radio, New York Daily News, NewsMax.com, the Japanese newspaper Nishinippon Shimbun, PoliceOne.com, RealClearPolitics.com, Tampa Bay Times, TheEconomist.com, TheHill.com, TheNation.com, TheNewAmerican.com, The New York Times, The Sean Hannity Show,The Washington Times, The Washington Post, The Wall Street Journal, Vice.com, Yahoo.com.

 Our efforts made news with national Second Amendment-related media included AmericanRifleman.org, AmmoLand.com, Armed American Radio, Guns.com and NRANews.com.